afif25fradana/Felis-Shell-Modular-Dotfile/README.md

 -   **Safe Installation:** The `install.sh` script backs up your old dotfiles before it does anything.
 -   **Nerd Fonts:** Uses Nerd Font icons to make things look nice.
 -   **Lots of Dev Tools:** Plenty of aliases and functions for Git, Docker, Python, and Node.js.
+-   **Testing & Debugging:** Comprehensive tools to validate and troubleshoot your configuration.

 </details>